Lower-body Negative Pressure Exercise for Heart Failure

 The trial does not specify if you need to stop taking your current medications.
 However, participants in the heart failure group must have been on stable medical therapy for at least 2 months before joining the study.

-Is lower-body negative pressure exercise safe for humans?
+What prior data suggests that this lower-body negative pressure exercise is safe for heart failure patients?

 Neil D Eves, PhD